Krushjm/PyEncryption/README_en.md

 - requirements.txt          env to run py2sec

 ### Notification
+1. Please put the project or file you want to encrypt at the same path of `py2sec.py`
+2. Please use project root path for import statements like `from example.aaa import test1` in the script used to start encryption project
-1. Windows Platform should install [C++ Build Tools](https://visualstudio.microsoft.com/zh-hans/visual-cpp-build-tools/)
+3. Windows Platform should install [C++ Build Tools](https://visualstudio.microsoft.com/zh-hans/visual-cpp-build-tools/)

 ### LICENSE